franciscofsales/presentation-intro-react-native/README.markdown

 # Intro to React Native

 A slidedeck on React Native prepared for absolutely unfamiliarized people.
+Highly inspired by the talk by [Leland Richardson & Filipe Lima](https://speakerdeck.com/felipecsl/react-native-at-airbnb)

 Built using [Spectacle](https://github.com/FormidableLabs/spectacle), based off their boilerplate.